Falcon Finance withdraws all funds from centralized exchanges | MEXC News

 DWF Labs and Falcon Finance co-founder Andrei Grachev said that the team has chosen to withdraw all Falcon funds from centralized exchanges as a part of its risk management strategy.

-In a recent post, Grachev delivered an update to the crypto space that the team has moved all their crypto funds away from centralized exchanges for security reasons.
+In a recent post, Grachev delivered an update to the crypto space, stating that the team has moved all their crypto funds away from centralized exchanges due to security concerns.
 He claimed that they have an independent auditor who has signed an attestation letter to prove that the funds have been removed from CEXs.

-In addition, the project plans to launch a new transparency page that will go live some time within this week.
-The team is currently working on the structure for the page, but it’s likely that the page will show movements of the project’s funds, crypto holdings and other transparency metrics.
+Additionally, the project plans to launch a new transparency page, which is expected to go live within this week.
+The team is currently working on the structure for the page, but the page will likely show movements of the project’s funds, crypto holdings and other transparency metrics.

 Falcon Finance’s decision to move all its funds away from centralized exchanges indicates a clear desire to strengthen its risk management strategies, transparency, and independence from CEXs.

-This aligns with the protocol’s commitment to only using market-neutral strategies, avoiding directional trades entirely, and maintaining strict reserve backing for every minted USDf.
+This aligns with the protocol’s commitment to using only market-neutral strategies, avoiding directional trades entirely, and maintaining strict reserve backing for every USDf minted.

 According to the published brief, Falcon’s reserves are overcollateralized at a ratio of 116%, with 89% held in stablecoins and Bitcoin (BTC).
 These reserves are also audited, which further underscores their commitment to transparency and sustainable growth.